serverless/components/README.md

 ### Components

 A component is the smallest unit of abstraction for your infrastructure.
-It could be a single small piece like an IAM role, or a larger piece that includes other small pieces, like [`github-webhook-receiver`](#github-webhook-receiver), which includes `lambda` (which itself includes `iam`), `apigateway` (which also includes `iam`), `dynamodb`, and `github-webhook`.
+It could be a single small piece like an IAM role, or a larger piece that includes other small pieces, like [`github-webhook-receiver`](#github-webhook-receiver), which includes `aws-lambda` (which itself includes `aws-iam-role`), `aws-apigateway` (which also includes `aws-iam-role`), `aws-dynamodb`, and `github`.
 So components could be composed with each other in a component dependency graph to build larger components.

 You define a component using two files: `serverless.yml` for config, and `index.js` for the provisioning logic.